CenturyLinkCloud/PublicKB/Managed Services/persisting-wordpress-files.md

 <img src="../images/persisting-wordpress-files_2.png" alt="persisting-wordpress-files_2.png" />

-4. Find the section of the file labeled *"CenturyLink Object Storage Customer Variables"*
+**4. Find the section of the file labeled "CenturyLink Object Storage Customer Variables"**

 In this section you will see three replaceable variables: